-In one month, we deliver around 1300 tons of LNG and conduct an average of 65 TTS bunkering operations in Tallinn, Helsinki and Hanko ports.
+We bunker liquefied natural gas in the ports of Tallinn, Helsinki and Hanko.
 We intend to extend our bunkering service further to other ports in Finland and the Baltic states.

 We are ready to provide our services to all companies in the region.

-The new LNG bunker vessel is being built by the Dutch shipyard Damen Group and will be delivered late 2020.
+The new LNG bunker vessel is being built by the Dutch shipyard Damen Group and will be delivered Q1 2021.

 The ship will load LNG in the Baltic Sea region terminals for distribution in the Baltic area.
 It will predominantly operate in the Gulf of Finland area.

 The vessel will be capable of carrying out bunkering operations both in ports and on sea, at designated anchorage points.

 Main particulars of the new LNG bunker vessel:

 - Finnish-swedish ice class 1A

 - Length 100 m, draft 5 m

 - 2 x 3000 m3 C-type LNG tanks (max pressure 4.5 bar)